ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/formats.md

 The strings in {{product-name}} — YSON strings — are byte strings, while JSON uses Unicode encoding.
 The format has an `encode_utf8` setting that allows you to manage conversions.
 The `encode_utf8` defaults to `%true`.

-### encode_utf8=%true { #utf8-true }
+- encode_utf8=%true { #utf8-true }

 To convert a YSON string to a JSON string, convert each byte to a Unicode character with the corresponding number and encode it in UTF-8.
-This conversion occurs, for example, when reading table data using the `read-table` command.
+This conversion occurs, for example, when reading table data using the [`read_table`](../../../api/commands.md#read_table) command.

 When a JSON string is converted to a YSON string, the sequence of Unicode characters of the JSON string is checked to make sure each of them is in the 0–255 range.
 They are then converted to the appropriate bytes.
-This conversion is performed when writing table data using the `write-table` command.
+This conversion is performed when writing table data using the [`write_table`](../../../api/commands.md#write_table) command.

-{% note warning "Attention!" %}
+{% note warning "Attention" %}

 With `encode_utf8=%true`, Unicode characters outside the 0..255 range in the JSON string are not allowed.

 {% endnote %}

-### encode_utf8=%false { #utf8-false }
+- encode_utf8=%false { #utf8-false }

 To convert a YSON string to a JSON string, the YSON string must contain a valid UTF-8 sequence.
 It will be converted to a Unicode JSON string.

 During JSON string to YSON string conversion, UTF-8 Unicode characters are encoded into byte sequences.
-This conversion is done with the `write-table` command.
+This conversion is performed with the [`write_table`](../../../api/commands.md#write_table) command.

-{% note warning "Attention!" %}
+{% note warning "Attention" %}

 In general, byte sequences in tables are not always UTF-8 sequences.
 Therefore, with `encode_utf8=%false` not all YSON strings are readable.